Originally Published: October 30, 2015

 -Angel Oyola, childhood resident of Church Street South Housing

 Part I. Introduction

-Church Street South Housing – popularly referred to as “The Jungle” – is a privately owned and managed project-based low-income housing complex located in New Haven, CT.
+Church Street South Housing – popularly referred to as “The Jungle” – was a privately owned and managed project-based low-income housing complex located in New Haven, CT.
 Constructed in 1969, the housing project was designed by the world renowned architecture firm MLTW/Moore-Turnbull, which was headed by the then-Dean of Yale’s Architecture School, Charles Moore.
+Originally conceived as a low- and moderate-income housing cooperative, the U.S. Department of Housing and Urban Development (HUD) foreclosed upon the Jaycee Housing Corporation in 1980.
 Church Street South Housing was plagued by issues throughout its planning and construction – indicative of the severe problems that emerged soon after the development’s completion, then worsened in the 1980s, and have finally come to a head recently.

 In response to both the ongoing calls for the current owner, Northland Investment Corporation, to redevelop the entire site and the recent announcement that Preservation of Affordable Housing (POAH), a Boston-based not-for-profit affordable housing development organization, is interested in renovating the existing Church Street South Housing project, this paper will discuss the deficiencies of both proposals and attempt to lay the framework for a third pathway out from The Jungle that might lead to a brighter future for the existing residents as well as the buildings themselves.

 Part II.
 The Foundations of Church Street South Housing